jordipons/musicnn-training/README.md

 - `/src`: folder containing previous scripts.
 - `/aux`: folder containing auxiliar additional scripts.
 These scripts are used to generate the index files for each dataset.
 The index files are already computed in `/data/index/`.
 - `/data`: where all intermediate files (spectrograms, results, etc.) will be stored.
 - `/data/index/`: indexed files containing the correspondences between audio files and their ground truth.
-Index files for the `mtt` and `msd` are already provided.
+Index files for the `mtt` ([MagnaTagATune](https://github.com/keunwoochoi/magnatagatune-list) dataset) and `msd` ([Million Song Dataset](https://github.com/jongpillee/music_dataset_split/tree/master/MSD_split) are already provided.

 When running previous scripts, the following folders will be created:
 - `./data/audio_representation/`: where spectrogram patches are stored.